bobebend/Cardiovascular_diseases_risk_prediction/README.md

 I chose Logistic regression due to Heart Disease being yes/no (binary) instead of continuous.

 ## How I changed the data
 I started with 12 object columns and 7 float columns.
 I needed to change the types to something more useful.
+Below are the steps I used in order/

--I started by changing the Sex column to binary with yes=1 and no-0.
+-Changed the Sex column to binary with yes=1 and no-0.

+-Changed columns 'Heart_Disease', 'Exercise', 'Skin_Cancer', 'Other_Cancer', 'Depression', 'Arthritis', 'Smoking_History' which had yes/no data to 1=yes and 0=no

--Next, I changed the columns General Health , Diabetes, and Checkup from object to binary columns with get-dummies.
+-Changed the columns 'General Health' , 'Diabetes', and 'Checkup' from object to binary columns with get-dummies.

--The Age_Category contained two, two digit ages seperated by a hypen, and the oldest age as 80+.
+-The Age_Category contained two, two digit ages seperated by a hypen (70-74), and the oldest age as 80+.
 I used split to remove the hypen and took the mean of the two numbers.
-To romve the + from 80 and best guess for ages in the survey over 80, I put the highest age as 85.
+--For to 80+ category I replaced it with a best guess average of 85 since there is no upper limit to the age category.

--This left me with integers and floats I could use.
+-This left me a dataset which contained integers and floats..

 ## The Logistic Regression steps